-Students must respect the security and integrity of the computers and the computer network system.
+Students must respect the security and integrity of the computers, the computer network system, and Jesuit's official school website.
 Installation and transfer of software, shareware, freeware, or any other types of application programs or files without authorized permission is forbidden and will result in disciplinary action.